 The Gundersen BioBank is a tissue repository established in 2008 to collect and analyze biospecimens.
-It is funded by the Gundersen Medical Foundation and the National Community Cancer Centers Program (NCCCP).
+It is funded by the Gundersen Medical Foundation.

 The BioBank currently houses biospecimens collected from over 20,000 cancer patients.
 All biospecimens are linked to de-identified pathology and clinical reports.
 Biospecimens are available to collaborating academic scientists free of charge, and to industrial partners on a fee-for-service basis.
-It is also a Tissue Source Site for The Cancer Genome Atlas project.
+The BioBank is a member of the National Community Cancer Centers Program (NCCCP) and is also a Tissue Source Site for The Cancer Genome Atlas program.

 The BioBank is composed of four arms:

 - Minimally ischemic fresh biospecimens

 These arms are interlinked in three dynamic phases of “Acquisition”, “Processing” and “Utilization”.
 The final phase of “Utilization” involves local, national and international research collaborations.
 Below is a schematic representation of the BioBank's interconnected dynamic flow.